iehieh/h2-preparation/README.md

 ![h2-console image](./images/h2-console.png)

-To connect to our database we go to the `localhost:8081/h2-console` and connect to URL `jdbc:h2:mem:testdb` as user `sa` with an empty password.
+To connect to a database we go to the `localhost:8081/h2-console` and connect to URL `jdbc:h2:mem:testdb` as user `sa` with an empty password.

 ![example with select all students](./images/select-example.png)